Red meat is one of the most controversial foods in the history of nutrition.

 - White Meat: Meats that are white when cooked are defined as “white” meats.
 Includes meat from poultry like chicken and turkey.

-- Grass-Fed, Organic Meat: This meat comes from animals that have been naturally fed, raised organically and not been pumped full of drugs and hormones.
+- Grass-Fed, Organic Meat: This meat comes from animals that have been naturally fed and raised organically, without drugs and hormones.
 They also don’t have any artificial chemicals added to them.

 When examining the health effects of meat, it’s important to realize that not all meat is created equal.